-2. Take a ride in a vintage 1940’s Tiger Moth
+2. Take a helicopter ride and land on a glacier

-4. See an incredible collection of cool cars
+3. See an incredible collection of cool cars

 Take a trip to Warbirds and Wheels and explore the amazing, beautiful collection of vintage cars on display.
 I’m not usually a car enthusiast, but even I couldn’t help but get totally excited by how cool these vintage beauties are.
 There’s just something about them!
 The museum boasts a great collection of cars from 1913 to 1969, including the only Model J Duesenberg in the Southern Hemisphere, a car owned by old-Hollywood icon Carol Lombard who was able to afford the car at a time when the President of the United State could not!
-So cool! // Find Warbirds and Wheels here.
+So cool!
+Find Warbirds and Wheels here.

-5. Eat breakfast at Relishes Cafe
+4. Eat breakfast at Relishes Cafe

 My favourite breakfast spot in Wanaka has to be Relishes Cafe.
 They serve great coffee and really delicious food that’s well-priced.
 My tip, try the 4-minute boiled eggs with toast soldiers and the awesome scrambled eggs with a side of spring onion potato cakes.
-It’s the ideal spot to fuel up on good food before heading out for a big day of exploring and adventures. // Find Relishes Cafe here.
+It’s the ideal spot to fuel up on good food before heading out for a big day of exploring and adventures.
+Find Relishes Cafe here.

 6. Visit the Wanaka tree

 There’s a good chance you’ve already seen a photo of it, but you really need to make sure you get down to visit the lone willow in Lake Wanaka.
 There’s just something about it, it has an ethereal, earthy feel to it that’s humbling and awe-inspiring.
-Maybe it’s because it’s set in such a picture-perfect spot, framed by the Southern Alps… or maybe it’s just one of those things you can’t explain. // Find the Wanaka Tree here.
+Maybe it’s because it’s set in such a picture-perfect spot, framed by the Southern Alps… or maybe it’s just one of those things you can’t explain.
+Find the Wanaka Tree here.

-8. Eat a burger at Red Star
+7. Eat a burger at Red Star

 You can’t get much better than a food recommendation from a local and Red Star Burger Bar is the local’s tip for delicious burgers.
 The burgers here are seriously good and go perfectly with a side of fresh chips and an ice-cold beer.
-I can’t think of a better way to spend a sunny lunch time. // Find Red Star Burger Bar here.
+I can’t think of a better way to spend a sunny lunchtime.
+Find Red Star Burger Bar here.

 9. Hike up to Roys Peak